MacerAuthors/macer/README.md

 # MACER: Attack-free and Scalable Robust Training via Maximizing Certified Radius
+To appear in ICLR 2020.
+Link: [https://openreview.net/forum?id=rJx1Na4Fwr](https://openreview.net/forum?id=rJx1Na4Fwr)
-This is a temporary repository containing codes and checkpoints of our paper submitted to ICLR 2020.
+This is a temporary repository containing codes and checkpoints of our ICLR 2020 paper.
+The permanent repository will be released together with the camera-ready version of the paper.
 Our proposed algorithm MACER outperforms all existing provably L2-defenses in both average certified radius and training speed on Cifar-10, ImageNet, MNIST and SVHN.
 Besides, our method does not depend on any specific attack strategy, which makes it substantially different from adversarial training.
 Our method is also scalable to modern deep neural networks on a wide range of real-world datasets.

 ## ICLR Updates
 ### Updates on Nov 9, 2019 (for rebuttal)